colincoghill/oasisqe/source/admin_oasisdb.rst

 OASIS Database Tool
 -------------------

-This is provided as an program in the bin/ folder of the oasisqe installation.
+This is provided as a program in the bin/ folder of the oasisqe installation.
 It provides many useful OASIS database related abilities::

   ./oasisdb